-Note that the incident flux as defined here is not actually a certain number of particles per unit surface per unit time per unit volume: we need to account for the fact that it is proportional to the square of an energy.
+The incident flux as defined here is not actually a certain number of particles per unit surface per unit time per unit volume: we need to account for the fact that it is proportional to the square of an energy.
 The factors of energy will be accounted for by the other ingredients to the cross-section formula.